 The R2 Dual Point Flash Bracket solves both of the issues by allowing you to position the flash heads on either side of the lens for intraoral views or separate them by as much as 22 inches for anterior esthetic views and lab communication.

-The R2 Bracket is available in two different flash mounts: Nikon (R2-N) and Universal (R2-U).
+The R2 Bracket is available in three different flash mounts: Nikon (R2-N), Sony (R2-S) and Universal (R2-U).

 The Nikon version features a flash mount that is specifically for the Nikon SB-R200.
-This is the only flash that can attach to this flash mount.
+This Nikon flash can be purchased individually and it is also part of the Nikon R1 and R1C1 packages.

-The Universal version has a standard flash mount that accepts all flashes that have a standard hot shoe mount.
+The Universal version (R2-U) has a standard flash mount that accepts all flashes that have a standard hot shoe mount (see images above).

 |There are three versions of the R2 Dual Point Flash Bracket available:|